lizlevine/word-guess-game/pseudo-code.md

 number of underscores as animal name
 • Listen for onkeyup event and tie a function to begin game and generate a random name
 that displays correct number of underscores
+• build if/else if/else conditional statements that will enable comparison of user guess against random word chosen

+ex) if key pressed && it exist in random word
+THEN print that letter in the appropriate spae

+else number of choices goes down by one (use getElementById to update HTML)

+IF all underscores are filled

+THEN alert "you win!" and increment wins by 1 (use getElementById to update HTML), and reset the game

+ELSE IF user runs out of guesses

+THEN increment losses by 1

+ELSE, decrement number of remaining guesses by 1
+)

 • Create function that calculates number of guesses remainingDisplay keys pressed (display)
 • Remember to use property/method/ etc. to include lowerCase letters
 • create a letter counter function and display which shows how many guesses remaining